-Wellesley Youth Lacrosse Club’s mission is to provide a fun, safe, and positive environment to teach the game of lacrosse, and to teach and promote sportsmanship and respect by all players towards coaches, teammates, and opponents on the field of play.
-WYLC is a 501(c)-3 non-profit organization registered in Massachusetts.
+Our mission is to provide a fun, safe, and positive environment to teach the game of lacrosse, and to teach and promote sportsmanship and respect by all players towards coaches, teammates, and opponents on the field of play.
+We are a 501(c)-3 non-profit organization registered in Massachusetts.
 We support organizations that are consistent with our mission, advance the growth of lacrosse and support our community.
 For further information, please contact Wellesley Lacrosse -

-We have programs for boys and girls in grades 1-8 who live in or go to school in Wellesley.
+We have programs for boys 1-8 who live in or go to school in Wellesley.
 The club believes in:

 - an open and welcoming environment for new players at any age level

 - equal playing time for all players on the classic teams

 - classic teams are balanced teams within the age group

 We offer year-round programming, but Spring is the main season for lacrosse.
 The spring program begins in mid-March and usually ends early - mid June.
 The boys programs are organized in four age/grade groupings: Grades 1/2, Grades 3/4, Grades 5/6, and Grades 7/8.
 The 1/2 programs for boys in-town, skill development programs.
 The 3rd – 8th grade boys participate in the Mass Bay Youth Lacrosse League (MBYLL).
 Multiple balanced travel teams will be formed in each age/grade group, and Saturday or Sunday league games will be played either in Wellesley or away at other league teams' fields.

 Lacrosse is a three-days-per-week commitment for boys and girls in grades 3rd - 8th.
 Each age group practices twice during the school week and plays games on Saturdays or Sundays.
 Grades 1/2 play once a week on Saturdays.